analogdevicesinc/lnxdsp-scripts/load-uboot-kernel/README.md

 ### Method 1: Update config.py file(for manual) ###

-User just need to update the config.py file then run LUK.py, this is a better method when user want to load manually.
+User just need to update the config.py file then run LUK.py, this is a better choice when user want to load manually.
 ```bash
 # Update config.py file for the Macros you want to change like BOOTTYPE, EMULATOR,COM_PORT, then run
 sudo python3 LUK.py